kyuuaoi/kyuuaoi/README.md

 ## Hi there 👋

-#I am Gabriel and I'm studying Software Engineering
+I am Gabriel and I'm studying Software Engineering.

 <!--
 **kyuuaoi/kyuuaoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.